-Canaccord's wealth management group is dedicated to providing a variety of comprehensive brokerage services and wealth management products and services to its clients.
-Advisory Teams, investment professionals, and fund managers assist their clients in building their financial assets and maximizing their returns within the context of their investment objectives and risk tolerance.
+Canaccord Genuity Wealth Management is dedicated to providing a variety of comprehensive brokerage services and wealth management products and services to its clients.
+Advisory Teams, Investment Professionals and Fund Managers assist their clients in building their financial assets and maximizing their returns within the context of their investment objectives and risk tolerance.
 Canaccord offers its clients various account structures such as commission-based accounts, fee-based accounts, managed accounts and margin accounts.

-The division offers wealth management services with a fee-based structure, in addition to traditional commissionbased investment offerings.
+The division offers wealth management services with a fee-based structure, in addition to traditional commission-based investment offerings.
 With more individuals approaching retirement, the demand for various wealth management products and financial planning services is on the rise.
 With these changing demographics, more clients are choosing fee-based alternatives over the traditional commission-based products and services.